Diet & Weight Loss

 “It’s a lot more involved than cutting out bread and pasta,” says Mary Weidner, cofounder of Strongr Fastr, a keto meal-planning app.
 “It requires planning and tracking just how many carbs you’re eating.
 Make no mistake, it takes effort and work—more so than other diets—and this can be overwhelming.”

 Fix: Put in the prep work.
-“Fail to prepare, then prepare to fail,” says Lisa Davis, PhD, PA-C, CNS, the chief nutrition officer for Terra’s Kitchen, a food delivery service that caters to many different types of eating plans.
+“Fail to prepare, then prepare to fail,” says Lisa Davis, PhD, PA-C, CNS, the chief nutrition officer for Terra’s Kitchen, a food delivery service that caters to many different types of eating plans, including folks following the keto diet menu.
 “Meal prepping is crucial in achieving ketosis because the macros are so specific.”
 Before you begin prepping, make sure you check out the hidden dangers of a keto diet.

 You eat too much protein